Without a Net

-Without a Net is the eighth live album by the Grateful Dead (their twenty-first overall).
-It compiles performances from October 1989 to April 1990, and was released in September 1990.
-The album simulates the progression of an actual Grateful Dead concert and was certified Gold by the RIAA in November 1990.
+Without a Net is the eighth live album by the Grateful Dead (their twenty-second overall).
+It was released in September 1990 through Arista Records as a double-CD and triple-LP set.
+The album, which compiles highlights from concerts recorded between October 1989 and April 1990, is meant to simulate the flow of an actual Grateful Dead concert.
+Upon release, the album reached the top 50 in the US and was certified Gold by the RIAA in November 1990.
 It is the final contemporary live album that was released in their career.

 Background

 The Grateful Dead's albums had frustrated critics and fans alike for neither approaching nor accurately representing the band's live concert sound and experience—to the point that band-approved, fan-made tapes were preferred to official releases.
 The band's organization had poured profits into sound reinforcement and cutting-edge technology for their concert performances and were likewise frustrated by the seeming shortfall in capturing their sound on album.

 With the advent of digital technology, Without a Net was the band's first contemporary live project in nine years, and featured selections from then-recent tours in an attempt to allow the home listener a closer facsimile of the band's engulfing sound system.
 Touting the advancement in production clarity, the accompanying shrink wrap sticker proclaimed: "The world's grandest, largest, best live recording."

 The resulting album achieved gold-status sales within weeks of its release—the first live album by the band to do so.
 A series of live releases followed, beginning with a complete concert performance in its entirety.
 The release of archival live performances continued after the 1995 dissolution of the band and is ongoing.